Azure/azure-rest-api-specs/specification/storage/data-plane/Microsoft.QueueStorage/preview/2018-03-28/readme.md

   - suppress: R4001 # url defined in global param without extension
   - suppress: D5001 # x-ms-examples describing minimum/maximum property set for response/request payloads for operations

-  # This error is being temporarily suppressed while we work on swagger improvements in our fork
+  # Errors being temporarily suppressed while we work on swagger improvements in our fork
+  - suppress:
-  - suppress: MISSING_PATH_PARAMETER_DEFINITION # Storage generators ignore path parameters so they're not in the swagger
+      - MISSING_PATH_PARAMETER_DEFINITION # Storage generators ignore path parameters so they're not in the swagger
+      - UNREFERENCED_JSON_FILE # This is because of the top level DataLake readme
 ```